 Exercise helps prevent any further damage to joints

 Rheumatoid arthritis (RA) is an autoimmune disorder which needs timely and appropriate management to control its progression.
 RA is a condition in which the body's immune system attacks joints.
 This creates swelling or inflammation in joints and result in joint pain, morning stiffness and bone deformities if the condition is not managed properly.
 In this article, we discuss about the effective strategies that can help in managing RA and keeping its symptoms under control.
-Timely diagnosis and treatment is the key to managing RA, believes rheumatologist Dr Rohini Samant.
+Timely diagnosis and treatment is the key to managing RA.

-There is a need to create more awareness about rheumatology as a speciality and the specialised drugs - which a general physician is often not aware of.
+I feel there is need to create more awareness about rheumatology as a speciality and the specialised drugs - which a general physician is often not aware of.
 There have been remarkable changes in the management of RA in the past 3 decades and only rheumatologists are well versed with them.

 All patients with rheumatoid arthritis need to be ideally treated by a rheumatologists.
 However, lack of availability of rheumatologists may be problematic.
 In case you are living in city or place with no rheumatologists nearby, you can consult a physician /orthopaedic surgeon.
 You should try to get in touch with rheumatologist at least once in the early stages of their disease to make a treatment plan.

-Here are 5 effective strategies to manage RA, verbatim by Dr Rohini Samant
+Here are my 5 most effective strategies to manage RA

 1. Exercise Routine

 RA patients should exercise once the joint pain is reduced.
 When there is swelling of joints or severe joint pain, physical exercise can further aggravate the pain.
 Once the pain is better, exercise can help in improving range of motion and strengthening muscles around joints.
 Exercise also prevents any further damage to joints.
 Exercise also has anti-inflammatory effects.
 It should be done regularly by RA patients.